silnrsi/font-ramsina/documentation/source/support.md

 ## Reporting bugs and feature requests

-If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github Idiqlat project](https://github.com/silnrsi/font-idiqlat/issues) or contact us directly.
+If you have a bug to report or a suggestion for how we could improve the fonts please create an issue in the [Github EastSyriacMarcusNew project](https://github.com/silnrsi/font-east-syriac-marcus-new/issues) or contact us directly.

-## Contact form

-If the documentation and community fail to answer your question or need further help using the fonts, please contact us using [the form on the Idiqlat web site](https://software.sil.org/idiqlat/about/contact/).